mkoniari/LegalParser/README.md

 We wish to thank the [General Secretariat of Public Revenue](www.publicrevenue.gr) for providing  a corpus of more than 600 legal documents, such as laws, presidential decrees and regulatory acts, in pdf format, on which iterative tests have been carried out, aiming at modeling and refining our method.

-Finally our parsing mechanism has been deployed in a real-world web platform [e-Lib](http://www.publicrevenue.gr/elib/), aiming to provide semantic access to Greek tax legislation, under the supervision of the[General Secretariat of Public Revenue](www.publicrevenue.gr).
+Finally our parsing mechanism has been deployed in a real-world web platform [e-Lib](http://www.publicrevenue.gr/elib/), aiming to provide semantic access to Greek tax legislation, under the supervision of the [General Secretariat of Public Revenue](www.publicrevenue.gr).